POP3 and IMAP4 in Exchange Online

 To customize the POP3 or IMAP4 settings for a user, see Set POP3 or IMAP4 settings for a user.

-Each time a person accesses a POP-based or IMAP-based email program to open his or her Office 365 email, that user will experience a delay of several seconds.
+Each time a person accesses a POP-based or IMAP-based email program to open his or her Microsoft 365 or Office 365 email, that user will experience a delay of several seconds.
 The delay results from using a proxy server, which introduces an additional hop for authentication.
 The proxy server first looks up the assigned pod server (client access server) and then authenticates against that.

 Settings users use to set up POP3 or IMAP4 access to their Exchange Online mailboxes